… or how I started with retro computing.

 Then I simply assembled the whole thing and moved on to other mods.

 SIO2SD with LCD

-SIO2SD is great piece of hardware.
-It allows you to load games and apps from a SD/MMC card.
+SIO2SD is a great piece of hardware.
+It allows you to load games and apps from an SD/MMC card.
 Firmware is still being developed and maintained.
 Here is a projects website: http://sio2sd.gucio.pl/wiki/English

 There are two options to get this device.
-You can build one yourself like I did few months after I finished Atari modding (will be covered in another post), or you can buy one.
-As a total atari mod noob, I've simply bought one, modified it a bit and glued it inside atari.
-Poor quality photo below.
+You can build one yourself like I did a few months after I finished Atari modding (will be covered in another post), or you can buy one.
+As a total atari mod noob, I’ve simply bought one, modified it a bit and glued it inside atari.
+The poor quality photo below.